 'My primary school is at the museum' tested the hypothesis that there may be beneficial learning, social and cultural outcomes for primary school children and their families when a significant portion of their learning takes place in a museum setting, as well as demonstrating the benefits for museums.
-Groups of pupils from two primary schools and a nursery, from Tyne & Wear, Swansea and Liverpool, were based at their local museum for up to a term between January and June 2016.
-The idea was conceived by architect Wendy James of Garbers & James, and developed in collaboration with the Department of Education & Professional Studies and the Cultural Institute at King’s.
+Groups of pupils from two primary schools and a nursery, from Tyne and Wear, Swansea and Liverpool, were based at their local museum for up to a term between January and June 2016.
+The idea was conceived by architect Wendy James of Garbers and James, and developed in collaboration with the Department of Education and Professional Studies and the Cultural Institute at King’s.
 Photo credit: Jake Ryan

 British Museum - Talking Objects Online Creative Resource - Dance and Movement